SaviourNuo/EE5311-Differentiable-and-Probabilistic-Computing/README.md

-# EE5311-Differentiable-and-Probabilistic-Computing
+# EE5311 Differentiable and Probabilistic Computing
-The assignments and reports for EE5311 Differentiable and Probabilistic Computing
+Codes and corresponding reports for EE5311 Differentiable and Probabilistic Computing here!

+These are just for your REFERENCE.
+It's recommended to complete the tasks independently.

+Star this if you find them be of help to you!